eventlet/eventlet/doc/testing.rst

 After running the tests to completion, this will emit a huge wodge of module names and line numbers.
 For some reason, the ``--cover-inclusive`` option breaks everything rather than serving its purpose of limiting the coverage to the local files, so don't use that.

-The annotate option is quite useful because it generates annotated source files that are much easier to read than line-number soup.
-Here's a command that runs the annotation, dumping the annotated files into a directory called "annotated":
+The html option is quite useful because it generates nicely-formatted HTML that are much easier to read than line-number soup.
+Here's a command that generates the annotation, dumping the html files into a directory called "cover":

 .. code-block:: sh

- coverage annotate -d annotated --omit='tempmod,<console>'
+  coverage html -d cover --omit='tempmod,<console>,tests'

-(``tempmod`` and ``console`` are omitted because they gets thrown away at the completion of their unit tests and coverage.py isn't smart enough to detect this)
+(``tempmod`` and ``console`` are omitted because they gets thrown away at the completion of their unit tests and coverage.py isn't smart enough to detect this.)